 The busiest time at the Bastei Bridge is around midday when there are lots of tourist buses.

-Have you ever heard of the Bastei and the Bastei Bridge before?
-Is it somewhere where you’d like to go hiking?
+Have you ever heard of the Bastei Bridge hike before?
+Is it something you’d like to do?
 Let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!